 Graham and Mark’s shared passion for film and music, plus their parallel journeys through VJ and mash-up DJ cultures, have brought the guys to where they are now; entertaining audiences and winning new fans by playing and making music their own way, audiovisually.

 Their brand new project ‘Orchestra of Samples’ is now touring.
 The duo filmed improvised recording sessions with over 200 musicians in more than 20 countries, from West Africa to South America and across Europe.
-They then sampled this unique archive to produce visual music, fusing all manner of instruments and styles to create a virtual supergroup of international artists who never met but play together on-screen as a music whole.
+They then sampled this unique archive to produce visual music, fusing all manner of instruments and styles to create a virtual supergroup of international artists who never met but play together on-screen.